Last updated on July 27, 2024

 The Three Rs: Ramp, Removal, Recursion

-Even in a tribe as diverse as slivers (or perhaps because they’re so diverse) you need to look towards non-permanent spells to fill some missing slots in your toolbox.
+Even in a tribe as diverse as slivers (or perhaps because theyโre so diverse) you need to look towards non-permanent spells to fill some missing slots in your toolbox.

+You also have a 2-drop mana rock in Pillar of Origins, and a 2-drop mana dork in Ornithopter of Paradise, plus the ubiquitous Sol Ring and Arcane Signet.
 Chromatic Lantern and Commander's Sphere are here just to make sure you have access to all five colors as early as possible.

 Make sure to use Gemhide Sliver and Manaweft Sliver as well.
 An entire board of mana dorks can basically sew up the game on the following turn.